Cervical screening (or a cervical/pap smear) is a method of finding abnormal cells on the cervix (the entrance to the womb from the vagina).

 At your screening appointment, you’ll be asked to undress from the waist down and lie on a bed.
 A speculum will be gently inserted into your vagina and holds the walls of the vagina open.
 A soft brush will then be inserted to collect some cells from the surface of your cervix.

-The quoted price for Cervical Smear is at the Spire Alexandra Hospital and is for smear and lab fees only.
-If you have gynaecological issues you wish to discuss with Mr Penman at the same time, this will incur a regular outpatient fee.
+The quoted price for a cervical screening test is at the Spire Alexandra Hospital and is for screening test and lab fees only.
+If you have gynaecological issues you wish to discuss with Dr Penman at the same time, this will incur a regular outpatient fee.
+(See Gynaecology Prices and Procedures).

 Who Is Cervical Screening For?